Noise pollution in Cities Skylines

 Noise reducing roads

-This roads has decorative trees which are natural barrier to noise pollution.
-So when you get these advanced roads then you could upgrade your actual layout to this roads which will reduce your pollution.
+These two roads have decorative trees which are something like a natural barrier to noise pollution.
+Getting these advanced roads can potentially upgrade your actual layout which will then reduce the level of noise pollution.

-On image bellow you could see part of mine city right after I replace roads to roads with decorative trees.
-You should see that immediately was noise pollution reduced.
-Is not eliminated but is significantly reduced.
+In the image below, you can see a part of my city just after I replaced basic roads with roads with decorative trees.
+The noise pollution was reduces almost immediately.
+It is not eliminated but it is still reduced significantly.

-In later phases of game when you will get high density zones will be this good quick solution to fix your problems with noise pollution.
-There are table of best types of roads to use in Cities Skylines to reduce noise pollution:
+In the later phases of the game, when you will get high density zones, this will be a good quick solution to your noise pollution problems.
+The table below lists the best types of roads to use in Cities Skylines to reduce noise pollution:

 Type of roadsWhich are best for reduce pollution